JasonBoy/koa-web-kit/README.md

 ### Production Deployment

-Deploy your app to production is simple with only one npm script command, you can provide different options in different deployment phase(install, build, start server),
+Deploy your app to production is extremely simple with only one npm script command, you can provide different options in different deployment phases(e.g: install, build, start server),
-[pm2](https://github.com/Unitech/pm2) inside is used as node process manager.
+[pm2](https://github.com/Unitech/pm2) inside is used as node process manager, so you may need to `npm i -g pm2`.

 #### Usage

 `npm run deploy -- moduleName clusterNumber skipInstall skipBuild skipServer`
-Last three options are boolean values in `0`(or empty, false) and `1`(true),
+The last three options are boolean values in `0`(or empty, false) and `1`(true),
-`moduleName` is only useful if you didn't skipServer, but you still need to provide it if you have options following, I will improve this later on🤣.
+`moduleName` is only useful if you don't skipServer, but you still need to provide it if you have options following after, I will improve this later on🤣.

 #### Examples: